 Fiscal incentives for CO2 capture, sequestration and EOR.

-3. Introduction to Energy Economics (also the Course Co-ordinator)
+3. BU5053 Introduction to Energy Economics (Lecturer and Course Co-ordinator)

-4. Petroleum Economics and Project Evaluation (also the Course Co-ordinator)
+4. EC5005 Petroleum Economics and Project Evaluation (on campus) (Lecturer and Course Co-ordinator)